*Moratorium on Residentially Zoned Short Term Rentals*

-- All Short Term Rental Properties must have an approved Short Term Rental Permit prior to operating.
-Both the permit and the license are required to be renewed each year which include an annual safety inspection.
+All Short Term Rental Properties must have an approved Short Term Rental Permit prior to operating.
+The permit is required to be renewed each year and includes an annual safety inspection.
 Do not call to schedule an inspection.
 Staff will schedule an inspection at the appropriate time.

-- A noise monitoring device is mandatory for each Short Term Rental Property to notify the host of any noise deemed unreasonable.
+A noise monitoring device is mandatory for each Short Term Rental Property to notify the host of any noise deemed unreasonable.
 Inspectors will check for this device during the annual safety inspection.
 Do not call to schedule an inspection.
 Staff will schedule an inspection at the appropriate time.

 Conditional Use Permit Required - Short Term Rentals are available to operate City wide upon approval of a Conditional Use Permit.
 Conditional Uses require Public Hearings and are ultimately voted on by City Council.
-Approval of a Conditional Use Permit is required prior to apply for a Short Term Rental Permit and Short Term Rental License.
+Approval of a Conditional Use Permit is required prior to apply for a Short Term Rental Permit and Short Term Rental Business License.
+Download Permit Application

-- Buffer Requirement - In order to qualify, the proposed Short Term Rental Property must be at least 500 feet away from any other existing/approved Short Term Rental Property within a residential zoning district.
+Buffer Requirement - In order to qualify, the proposed Short Term Rental Property must be at least 500 feet away from any other existing/approved Short Term Rental Property within a residential zoning district.
 If you are curious on the applicability of a buffer to a potential property, please use this link to the newly developed Short Term Rental Map.

 For commercially zoned properties:

-- Short Term Rentals are only available within the boundaries of the EHP Extended Historic Preservation District overlay.
+Short Term Rentals are only available within the boundaries of the EHP Extended Historic Preservation District overlay.
 A Conditional Use Permit is not required for proposed Short Term Rentals within this designated area.
 Contact staff to begin the application process: 636.949.3222